3 Methods For Effectively Fixing Bowed Walls

 November 15, 2022

 Bowed walls are a symptom of a potential bigger problem that could it threaten the structural integrity of your home.
 Your entire house is relying on the strength of your foundation.
-If a bowing wall is not repaired, it will eventually collapse, and it is important to recognize a bowing wall on time.
+If a bowing wall is not repaired, it will eventually collapse.
 When a foundation wall collapses, your home suffers severe structural damage.
 But a fix does not need to be overwhelming.
 Let’s take a look at the best methods for repairing a bowed wall to prevent further and worse structural damage to your home.

-There are four main types of repair for a bowing wall:
+There are three main types of repair for a bowing wall:

 1. Carbon fiber straps